nodejs/node/doc/api/perf_hooks.md

 The `eventLoopUtilization()` method returns an object that contains the cumulative duration of time the event loop has been both idle and active as a high resolution milliseconds timer.
 The `utilization` value is the calculated Event Loop Utilization (ELU).

-If bootstrapping has not yet finished, the properties have the value of `0`.
+If bootstrapping has not yet finished on the main thread the properties have the value of `0`.
+The ELU is immediately available on [Worker threads][] since bootstrap happens within the event loop.

 Both `utilization1` and `utilization2` are optional parameters.